logseq/docs/pages/Global config.edn.md

 	- Global config.edn applies to all graphs.
 This is useful for functionality that you want to have across graphs like shortcuts, query views, query result transforms, macros, etc.
 	- Global config.edn supports all the config options that config.edn supports.
 	- Global config.edn can be edited outside Logseq and the effects will take place in a few seconds.
+	- Config options are validated when a user saves the file.
+Errors are displayed for invalid config options.
-	- Local config.edn overrides config keys that are present in a global config.edn.
+	- Local config.edn overrides config options that are present in a global config.edn.
 However, if the config is a map, the local config option is merged over the global config option.
 		- Here's an example of how merging maps works: